symney/LED-music-visualizer-with-custom-light-sequences/README.md

 # LED Visualizer
-<br>This is a python webserver that allows you to control a sequence of led lights with custom commands all from your phone.
-Unlike store bought versions of typical LED lights, you actually have control of every led in the strip and each light can change color on a full range of RGB.
+<br>A python web server that allows you to run a music led visualizer.
+You can also create color sequences for the lights as well, providing a plethora of more options than any store bought product.
 While the alexa skill is private, if published, the lights server can accept alexa commands (visible in the alexa demo)!<br>
 <br>
-The coolest part about this project however is that it can create light sequences based off the waveform of a song<br>
+PLEASE VIEW THE DEMO'S FIRST<br>
 Project is a work in progress.

 <h1> Video Demo's</h1>